 4. Take your favourite character to school

 A great World Book Day activity idea is for your pupils to take their favourite character from a book and put them into a new setting or situation and tell the story.
 It helps pupils more deeply understand the feelings and motivations of the characters they know and love and it helps develop their creative writing skills.
-Hope Education has put together a worksheet to do exactly this.

 The Take your favourite character to school worksheet guides pupils to write a diary entry from the point of view of their favourite character on their first day at a new school.
 There’s even a model diary entry to show them exactly how to do it.